What Is a Cardiac CT?

 How to Prepare for a Cardiac CTYou can log into Patient Gateway for more details about your specific appointment.

 - When to Arrive - Please arrive 60 minutes before your appointment so we can properly prepare for your imaging.
 This exam may use nitroglycerin to open up your blood vessels so we can see any blockages.
 We apply a patch with nitroglycerin in it before your imaging.
 The patch takes about 45 minutes to work.

 - Medication - Keep taking your medications as prescribed except for Levitra, Cialis, Stendra, Viagra, Revatio or similar medications.
 Stop taking these for three days before your appointment.
 They cannot be used with the nitroglycerin patch.

 - Eating & Drinking - Do not eat solid food for two hours before your appointment.
-Drink plenty of clear liquids such as water, clear soup, or decaffeinated tea or coffee on the day of your appointment.
+Drink plenty of clear liquids such as water, clear soup, or decaffeinated tea.
 Avoid caffeine on the day of your cardiac CT imaging.

 - Diabetes - If you are diabetic, you can keep taking your medication on the day of the appointment.
 Drink extra fruit juices to make up for not eating solid food for two hours.
 The technologist will talk to you about possibly stopping your medication after your exam.

 - Clothing - We will ask you to change into hospital attire so we can put cardiac leads on your chest to help get clearer picture of your heart.
 If you can, try to wear loose-fitting, comfortable clothing that is easy to change out of.